BRVC-ORG/Prospectus-Draft/README.md

 4 May

+- Essay "How To Obfuscate Before, While and After Creating A Cryptocurrency: A Narrative Essay on OPSEC, Cyber Hygiene, Identity Architecture and the Autonomous Nature of Decentralized Currency" outline and first draft begun in earnest

 - Bitcoin Terminal / Blockchain Terminal (Product)

     - Both software and hardware offering(s), including option(s) for separate individual products or a combination of both